-I make this vibrant salad whenever juicy mangoes are on sale.
-The sweetness of the mango and fresh herbs beautifully pair with the rest of the fresh ingredients, the avocado pieces, and the extra crunch from sunflower seeds.
+I make this colorful salad whenever juicy mangoes are on sale.
+The sweetness of the mango and fresh herbs pair beautifully with the creamy avocado, the crunch of sunflower seeds, and just enough heat from a fresh red chili to make every bite interesting.

 Jump to:

-- Super Flavorful: Satisfies your taste buds with vibrant, fresh ingredients.
+- Super Flavorful: This salad satisfies your taste buds with simple, fresh ingredients.

-- Well-Seasoned: Simple spices enhance flavor while letting each ingredient shine.
+- Well-Seasoned: Simple spices and fresh lime juice enhance the overall flavor while letting each ingredient shine.

 Ingredients & Notes

-- Ripe Avocados: Choose ones with dark green skin that feel slightly soft when gently squeezed.
-Avoid the ones with blemishes on the skin or that have black spots because they are a little too mushy.
+- Ripe avocados: Choose ones with dark green skin that feel slightly soft when gently squeezed.
+Avoid ones with blemishes or black spots, they tend to be too mushy to dice cleanly.

-- Roasted Sunflower Seeds: Add a beautiful, crunchy texture with a nutty flavor without overpowering the rest of the salad ingredients.
-You can opt for unsalted if preferred.
-I like to top extras on a Microwaved Plantain with a drizzle of olive oil.
+- Roasted sunflower seeds: Add a beautiful, crunchy texture and nutty flavor without overpowering the rest of the salad.
+Salted or unsalted both work well.
+I like to sprinkle any extras over a microwaved plantain with a drizzle of olive oil.

-- Fresh Cilantro: It lifts up the rest of the ingredients and pairs beautifully with mangoes and avocados.
+- Fresh cilantro: It lifts the rest of the ingredients and pairs beautifully with mango and avocado.
+If you're not a cilantro fan, flat-leaf parsley works as a mild alternative.

-- Extra-Virgin Olive Oil: Nothing gives this nourishing mango avocado salad a more aromatic flavor.
+- Extra-virgin olive oil: Nothing gives this nourishing mango-and-avocado salad more aromatic flavor.
 It is a must-have ingredient.

-- Red Chili Pepper (Optional): Skip it if serving it to kids or people who don't like spicy food.
+- Red chili pepper (optional): Skip it if serving to kids or people who don't enjoy spice.
 Otherwise, I highly recommend it.
-A touch of spice beautifully contrasts with the other flavors!
+A touch of heat contrasts beautifully with the mango's sweetness.
 Use fresh or dried.

 How to Make This Salad

-Step Three (Picture 3 above) - Pour over the lime juice.
+- Step Three — Pour the lime juice evenly over the salad.

 Top Tips

-- Using Dried Red Chili Peppers Instead of Fresh?
-I recommend chili de Arbol, which is similar to crushed red pepper flakes—remove the stems and crumble them into flakes, or cut them up on a chopping board if you have sensitive skin.
-Then toss them into the mango avocado salad.
+- Using dried red chili peppers instead of fresh?
+Go for chili de Arbol, which is similar to crushed red pepper flakes.
+Remove the stems and crumble them into flakes, or cut them on a chopping board if you have sensitive skin.

 Variations & Substitutions

-- Extra Virgin Olive Oil: Avocado oil is a great alternative.
+- Extra virgin olive oil: Avocado oil is a great neutral alternative.

 Storage